chloe-data/chloe-data.github.io/about.md

 <div class="side-by-side">
     <div class="toleft">
     <h2>User Researcher</h2>
     <p><b>Being passionate about understanding and improving the intersection between human and technology, I am curious to learn about individuals as a user researcher.
-My academic and industry projects in Human-computer Interaction equip me with <span class="evidence"><b>a solid understanding of interaction science and design, which reinforced my research interest in the intersection of technology and human behaviour, particularly in digital health.</b></span> I also enjoy evangelising user research practice and engage with the community.</b></p>
+My academic and industry projects in Human-computer Interaction equip me with <span class="evidence"><b>a solid understanding of interaction science and design, which reinforced my research interest in the intersection of technology and human behaviour.</b></span> I also enjoy evangelising user research practice and engage with the community.</b></p>
     </div>
     <div class="toright">
         <br><br><br><br>